Confirm your province to explore products and offers tailored to your area.

 Loss of use coverage

-Third party liability coverage provides legal protection if you injure someone else or cause property damage to another person’s property on the road.
+Third-party liability car insurance provides legal protection if you injure someone else or cause property damage to another person’s property on the road.
 This type of coverage can help pay for medical expenses associated with bodily injuries or repairs of damaged cars, as well as any applicable legal fees and settlements up to the coverage limit.
-In Ontario, drivers are required to hold a minimum of $200,000 in third party liability coverage at all times.

-Low mileage drivers may find comprehensive coverage worthwhile, especially if their vehicles spend a lot of time parked.
+Low-mileage drivers may find comprehensive coverage worthwhile, especially if their vehicles spend a lot of time parked.
 This optional type of coverage protects against a wide range of circumstances other than collisions.
-Sometimes referred to as parked car insurance, comprehensive coverage will compensate you in the event of damage caused by an insured peril.
+Sometimes referred to as parked car insurance, comprehensive car coverage will compensate you in the event of damage caused by an insured peril.
 Examples of insured perils are theft, vandalism, water damage, fire, falling objects, and more.

 If you're buying a new car, adding this coverage to your policy is worth considering.
 It ensures you're covered for the full value of your vehicle without factoring in depreciation.
 That means if your car is stolen or totalled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.